lucasols/runcheck/README.md

 })
 ```

-The `rc_object` will allow extra properties but, any extra propertie will be striped in parsing.
-To allow extra in parsing properties, use `rc_extends_obj`.
+The `rc_object` will allow extra properties but any extra properties will be stripped in parsing.
+To allow extra properties in parsing, use `rc_obj_extends`.

 # Marking optional keys